bernatferragut/FutureWeb-blog/about.md

 Inspired by [Kiko](http://github.com/gfjaru/Kiko) theme.Powered by [Jekyll](http://jekyllrb.com).Hosted on [Github Pages](https://pages.github.com).

+## INTRO

+Hi, I'm Bernat, I'm a Freelance Visual Designer / Programmer / NewTech Teacher.
+I have a background in Eng. and a passion for Design in New Technologies focused in VR, their impact in our society and the way we can use them for a better change.

 ## STUDIES

 * Mainly selftaught VR Nanodegree focusing in UX/VR - [Udacity](https://www.udacity.com/course/vr-developer-nanodegree--nd017)